News and Insights

-For example, WFM and WFT systems both help organizations manage their workforce, each with a slightly different emphasis But let’s rewind for a second and define exactly what these two systems provide:
+For example, WFM and WFT systems both help organisations manage their workforce, each with a slightly different emphasis But let’s rewind for a second and define exactly what these two systems provide:

-- WFM is the process of determining the jobs people need to do, how many people are needed to fulfill the work, which individuals fit best with which roles, the automatic creation of schedules and the accurate payment of employees.
-Specific WFM software elements – like time and attendance – can be added to WFM solutions to meet organizational needs.
+- WFM is the process of determining the jobs people need to do, how many people are needed to fulfil the work, which individuals fit best with which roles, the automatic creation of schedules and the accurate payment of employees.
+Specific WFM software elements – like time and attendance – can be added to WFM solutions to meet organisational needs.

 - WFT is a much broader approach to managing workers.
 It covers every aspect of people management, from hire to retire, including recruitment, on-boarding and off-boarding, talent management, training, performance management, compensation and benefits and more.
 Systems manage HR processes and provide detailed, joined-up data and insights.

 Both systems are typically cloud-based and provided via SAAS offerings and, as Chris notes WFM and WFT systems have historically worked closely together: “… with WFT platforms providing the core HR data – like job, pay rate, bank details, address – to inform elements of the WFM system.
 Some organisations, like Kronos and Ceridian, have both WFM and WFT modules.”
 This has blurred the boundaries between WFM and WFT prompting the question, how do these approaches differ?

 WFT – The Big Picture View

 Technology tends to move forward in iterations rather than clean breaks and big bang change.
 WFT is no different.